Grades: 5-12

 Racism Perpetuated by Multiple Sectors of Society

-Hollywood’s role in systemic racism
+What is Hollywood’s role in systemic racism?

 Explain and discuss the following terminology with the class: